Do you want to:

 – You have managed to receive a good number of CVs from women, and/or you have got the 50/50 shortlist.
 But how do you now make sure hiring is balanced?
 I will spend a few minutes presenting what we know from science, but am much more interested to hear what you do in practice.
 How to ensure it’s fair for both men and women?
 What are the best interview questions?
 Do you change your questions to accommodate female preferences?
 Does the gender of the interviewer have an impact?
 What traits to look for?
 Do you change your job requirements to include both typical male and female characteristics?
 And if you do any of these things, how to make sure the interviewers actually take on board your guidance?

-Interview & round table Q&A – Achieving Diversity Aims at Greater Manchester Police and Fire & Rescue Service, Thursday 26 September, 1.30 – 2.30
+Achieving Diversity Aims at Greater Manchester Police and Fire & Rescue Service – Interview and Q&A with Colin Barnes, Thursday 26 September, 1.30 – 2.30

 – Over the past years Colin Barnes has worked tirelessly to achieve better diversity, first in addition to his role as a PCO at Greater Manchester Police and over the last 2 years full time at Greater Manchester Fire & Rescue Service.
 His motivation: it works, “I have seen that on the beat the only way to get real results is by having people in the team who are representative of the people in the neighbourhood”.
 Over time he has figured out what works to recruit, select and then integrate more diverse groups and is keen to share his learnings.
 Key ingredients of his approach are: connect with the target group and involve senior leaders.